 How to sew knit fabrics?

-Even if they can be intimidating at first, knit fabrics are not that difficult to sew!
+Even if they can seem intimidating at first, knit fabrics are not that difficult to sew!
 Let's see together what materials are needed...

-To sew knit fabric, it is necessary to choose the right needle.
-So choose jersey or stretch type needles depending on your fabric.
-These needles have the particularity of having a rounded tip that allows the needle to slide between the loops without breaking them or making holes in the fabric texture.
-Using a needle made especially for elastic fabrics will give a better result and avoid skipped stitches.
+To sew knits, it is necessary to choose the right needle.
+So choose jersey or stretch needles depending on your fabric.
+These needles have a rounded tip that allows the needle to slide between the loops without breaking or making holes in the fabric texture.
+Using a needle made especially for elastic fabrics will give a better result and prevent skipped stitches.

 2. Choose the right thread